cdig/cd-module/README.md

 ### Table of Contents

+Documentation can be found in the Wiki: https://github.com/cdig/lunchboxsessions/wiki

 - [Starting A New v2 Module](#starting-a-new-v2-module)
 - [Upgrading An Existing v1 Module](#upgrading-an-existing-v1-module)
 - [What's New In v2?](#whats-new-in-v2)